Which soil is best for growing plants? How do we know?

 If your students are involved with a science fair, it’s ideal that the experiments you do have variables and can potentially even solve a real-world problem.

 Help kids complete the which soil is best for growing plants science project using these steps.

-For this STEM activity, and seed germination experiment we wanted to know what kind of soil was best for sprouting seeds.
+For this seed sprouting science experiment we wanted to know what kind of soil was best for sprouting seeds.

 My kids created a seed sprouting science experiment to determine the best kind of soil.
 It’s the perfect addition to your spring STEM activities!